47Cid/47Cid.github.io/_posts/2023-10-15-automated-chaos.md

 # What is fuzzing, really?
 ![This is an alt text.](/images/random.png "Much random")
-> **Note:** Fuzzing inputs are only random sometimes, but they're bs most of the time.
+> **Note:** Fuzzing inputs are only random sometimes, but they are bs most of the time.

+#### Fuzzing or fuzz testing involves bombarding a program with irregular inputs to uncover potential bugs and vulnerabilities.

-#### Let's first try to understand fuzzing by looking at some of the...
+#### Let's try to further understand this statement by looking at some of the...

 # Fuzzing Methods